Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9sP0hOMzQ40.md

 ### Transcript

-> do that can't believe it why have two beds and lou but can't use because you gotta get back to work no time to no time to sleep or i'm sorry luke oh the bathroom okay toilet yeah a toilet i was like i was reading way too much into that
+> do that can't believe it why have two beds and lou but can't use because you gotta get back to work no time to no time to sleep or I'm sorry luke oh the bathroom okay toilet yeah a toilet I was like I was reading way too much into that